grzesiek-galezowski/tdd-ebook/manuscript/committs.md

     I noticed I can pass the ticket to factory

-    and have the command as something more generic with a void execute() method
+    and have the command as something more generic with a void Execute() method

 diff --git a/Java/src/main/java/logic/Command.java b/Java/src/main/java/logic/Command.java
 index c0202a2..96b1f3f 100644